iconwizlox2/Kushtunes-Music-Platform/README.md

 ---

 **Built with ❤️ for music creators worldwide**
-*From the Nile to the World* 🌍# Kushtunes-Music-Platform
+*From the Nile to the World* 🌍

-# Kushtunes-Music-Platform
-# Kushtunes-Music-Platform
-# Kushtunes-Music-Platform
+## 🔐 Google OAuth Integration
+- ✅ Google Sign-In enabled
+- ✅ NextAuth.js configured
+- ✅ Environment variables set
+- 🚀 Ready for deployment!